ItsDrike/pydispix/README.md

 # Show the canvas using PIL
 canvas.show()

-# Show the canvas using matplolib, this will include coordinates
+# Show the canvas using matplotlib, this will include coordinates
 canvas.mpl_show()

 # Save the canvas to a file